-B) Notice of Adverse Actions.
-DHS shall send timely and adequate notice of any decisions that adversely affect a family's CCAP eligibility or the scope of authorized services.

-All notices of adverse action shall contain:

-- (1) acknowledgment of a client's request for withdrawal of an application, or discontinuance of benefits, if applicable; - (2) the reason for the proposed adverse action and citation of the applicable rule herein; - (3) a statement indicating that the family may discuss the pending adverse action with the appropriate RIW or CCAU representative and, if further review is deemed necessary, schedule an Adjustment Conference to the discuss the action further with the designated supervisor; and - (3) and explanation of the family's right to request a hearing within thirty (30) days of the date of the notice.
-Notices in this category include those indicating denial or discontinuation of CCAP eligibility, or change in CCAP authorized services. - i) The notice of denial shall be sent by DHS to a family when a department representative determines that a case, or an applicant in a case, is ineligible for the CCAP. - ii) The notice of eligibility discontinuation shall be sent when a decision made by the department results in the discontinuance of CCAP eligibility for a particular child or for the family as a whole. - iii) A notice of change in authorized services shall be sent to a family in situations in which a DHS decision results in change in the scope of authorized services or the family share obligation that reduces the level of CCAP benefits or otherwise adversely affects the family. - (a) When a change in the family's eligibility or need for services results in a reduction, suspension, or discontinuance of DHS payment to the provider, a notice of adverse action shall be sent to the family at least ten (10) days prior to the effective date of the action.
+- 2. Notice of Adverse Actions.
+DHS shall send timely and adequate notice of any decisions that adversely affect a family's CCAP eligibility or the scope of authorized services. - a.
+All notices of adverse action shall contain: - acknowledgment of a client's request for withdrawal of an application, or discontinuance of benefits, if applicable; - ii. the reason for the proposed adverse action and citation of the applicable rule herein; - iii. a statement indicating that the family may discuss the pending adverse action with the appropriate RIW or CCAU representative and, if further review is deemed necessary, schedule an Adjustment Conference to the discuss the action further with the designated supervisor; and - iv. and explanation of the family's right to request a hearing within thirty (30) days of the date of the notice.
+Notices in this category include those indicating denial or discontinuation of CCAP eligibility, or change in CCAP authorized services. - b.
+The notice of denial shall be sent by DHS to a family when a department representative determines that a case, or an applicant in a case, is ineligible for the CCAP. - c.
+The notice of eligibility discontinuation shall be sent when a decision made by the department results in the discontinuance of CCAP eligibility for a particular child or for the family as a whole. - 3.
+A notice of change in authorized services shall be sent to a family in situations in which a DHS decision results in change in the scope of authorized services or the family share obligation that reduces the level of CCAP benefits or otherwise adversely affects the family. - a.
+When a change in the family's eligibility or need for services results in a reduction, suspension, or discontinuance of DHS payment to the provider, a notice of adverse action shall be sent to the family at least ten (10) days prior to the effective date of the action.
 However, not all changes in the scope of CCAP authorized services are considered adverse actions.
-A notice is also sent, for example, when a change in family income results in a decrease in the family's cost-sharing obligation.
+A notice is also sent, for example, when a change in family income results in a decrease in the family's cost-sharing obligation. - b.
+Notice of Eligibility Redetermination.
+Eligibility for the CCAP shall be redetermined by DHS on a periodic basis in accordance with the applicable program requirements if the recipient is categorically eligible; or at no more than twelve (12) month intervals if the recipient is income eligible. - DHS shall provide families with notice, in writing, of the date of the recertification and by no later than the first day of the last month of the current eligibility period. - ii.
+The Notice shall indicate that the family must make re-application for CCAP eligibility by submitting the appropriate signed form and any documentation required for the purposes of verifying eligibility or the need for services, as indicated in Section 0850.02.4. - iii.
+Once the eligibility recertification process has been completed, DHS sends either a Notice of Approval, or Denial, or a Notice of Adverse Action, as specified in this Subsection.